eunid/netID-docs/docs/index.md

 **Optimized & convenient**: Fewer interruptions in the purchasing process, less "password recovery" effort.
 Significantly better conversion rates in the registration process for new customers.

-**Free & Federal**: Easy registration and free administration of your netID Developer Account with as many netID integrations as you wish.
+**Free & Federated**: Easy registration and free administration of your netID Developer Account with as many netID integrations as you wish.

 **Secure & independent**: Decentralized Data Storage. netID Partners are in full control of their (respectively their users) own first-party data.